tlstommy/farmable-ancient-seeds/README.md

 # Farmable Ancient Seeds
 Torchflowers and pitcher plants should have farmable seeds.

-This is a simple data pack that adds a shapeless crafting recipe to turn torch flowers and pitcher plants into their respective seeds.
+This is a simple Minecraft data pack that adds a shapeless crafting recipe to turn torch flowers and pitcher plants into their respective seeds.

 # Crafting